wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    environment latency, etc.).
    The current paper just makes it look like these techniques are just ad-hoc patches that you randomly found working via trial-and-error, and do not have a common goal to optimize on.
+   For example, how does sfork(), which is to optimize fork() based optimization, relate to the earlier discussion of the paper, which is mainly about snapshotting?
    Besides, many paragraphs lack an opening and conclusion.
 Why is the paragraph important?
 What is the conclusion of the paragraph?